downplay/downright/README.md

 ### Provider Setup

-DownRight follows the provider pattern used by libraries by React.
+Downright follows the provider pattern used by libraries by React.
 This means you need to wrap the DownRightProvider component somewhere at the base of your app tree, usually around where you would put other providers e.g.:

 ```jsx
 <ReduxProvider store={store}>